 3. Leave enough time

 To beat delays, leave the house an hour earlier than you usually would to beat traffic.
-This will ensure a hassle-free time getting to the airport, and you'll also have enough time to pick up some food for the journey.
+This will ensure a hassle-free time getting to the airport, and you’ll also have enough time to grab food at the airport for your journey.

 4. Travel light

-Try to ship gifts and non-essentials ahead of time, even if you are checking in bags.
+Try to ship gifts and non-essentials ahead of time, even if you check in bags.
 This will cut down on how much you have to lug around with you.
-Consider ordering gifts online and having them sent directly to the recipients' home addresses.
-If you have to carry gifts in your luggage, keep them unwrapped for TSA agents.
+Consider ordering gifts online and having them sent directly to the recipients’ home addresses.
+If you have to carry gifts in your luggage, keep them unwrapped for TSA agents to inspect.

 5. Prepare for delays

-Flight delays are so common during the holiday season.
-That's why you should mentally prepare yourself for the worst.
-In case you're stuck overnight, pack snacks, socks, underwear, extra clothes, and toiletries in your carry-on.
+Flight delays are very common during the holiday season.
+That’s why you should mentally prepare yourself for the worst.
+Just in case you’re stuck overnight, pack snacks, socks, underwear, extra clothes, and toiletries in your carry-on.

 6. Stock up on snacks